JLSeto/blog_angular/_posts/EngBlog/2017-12-17-IoT-ArduinoUno.md

 ---

 ## Overview
-This is a generic IoT example of sending and receiving data over Bluetooth Classic using Bluecove.
+This is a generic example of sending and receiving data over Bluetooth Classic using Bluecove.

 ## How it Works
-This is an  IoT example of sending and receiving data over bluetooth using bluecove.
-The project uses an Arduino Uno connected to a few sensors.
+...

 ## Hardware:
 ArduinoUno